 2. Constraints on teaching availability

-- Teaching will not be scheduled at the same time as regular internal seminars or
+- e.
+Teaching will not be scheduled at the same time as regular internal seminars or

 3. Timetable Construction